 I recognize and appreciate P&G’s efforts in funding and developing non-animal testing methods and also P&G admitting that they “strongly believe that the majority of animal tests required by these authorities are scientifically unnecessary“.

 But if P&G doesn’t agree with these animal tests, why are they choosing to sell their products under these conditions then?
 No one is forcing P&G to sell in China, that’s their decision to do so when many cruelty-free brands have chosen not to sell in China for these very reasons, why can’t P&G do the same if they truly don’t agree with having their products tested on animals?

 Ultimately, I would not consider Procter & Gamble or any of P&G’s brands that are sold in Mainland China to be cruelty-free because some of their ingredients and products are required to be tested on animals.

-It should be noted that two of P&G’s brands are certified cruelty-free by PETA; First Aid Beauty and Herbal Essences.
+It should be noted that three of P&G’s brands are certified cruelty-free by PETA; First Aid Beauty, Herbal Essences, and Aussie.
 However here at

 When a corporation, as large as P&G, has over 50+ brands in its portfolio, it’s sometimes hard to tell which brands are selling in China, or certified cruelty-free, or brands that naturally inherit their parent company’s animal testing policy.

 I wanted to list out all of Procter & Gamble’s brands to help with: